 Many parents have fond memories of playing sports in their youth, and are excited when their children decide to participate in a sport.
 In today’s world of technology, participating in youth sports is a great way for children to exercise and build positive habits for a lifetime of good health.
 But what are your rights as a parent when the unthinkable happens and your child is injured during a practice or game?

 It could be that a coach or adult supervisor was negligent in taking care of your child, and in that case, they are legally responsible for your child’s medical bills.
-At an emotional and stressful time like this, you can contact the NJ personal injury lawyers at Lependorf & Silverstein, P.C., by calling (609) 240-0040.
+At an emotional and stressful time like this, you can contact the NJ child injury attorneys at Lependorf & Silverstein, P.C., by calling (609) 240-0040.
 We will schedule a free consultation and help you to understand your rights and the rights of your child.
 We have over 25 years of experience in the New Jersey area, and we are parents ourselves.
 We will review your case and offer our services if your child is entitled to compensation.

 Fortunately, most children suffer nothing worse than strains, sprains, bruises, and abrasions while playing sports.
 But serious injuries such as broken bones, head trauma, and concussions aren’t rare.
 With what we are learning nowadays about the long-term impact of head injuries, even after your child has received medical treatment, there is a lingering concern that the injury will have a permanent impact on your child.

 One of the most difficult legal factors to overcome in a youth sports injury case is parental consent.
 Almost every recreation league, school team, or little league organization requires parents to sign a consent form or waiver.
 This document is proof that the parents and child understand the inherent risks involved in the sport and accept responsibility for any injuries.
 But that does not absolve the school, coaches, or organization of all responsibility.